Asteski/WinMac/README.md

 - **Keyboard Shortcuts**

 WinMac provides very useful keyboard shortcuts from macOS with use of AutoHotkey, which is an automation scripting language for Windows.
 Shortcuts include hiding/showing dock, minimizing single or all windows and cycling through windows of the same app.
 More details on Wiki page [Keyboard Shortcuts](https://github.com/Asteski/WinMac/wiki/Commands-cheat-sheet#keyboard-shortcuts).

+- **Icon Pack**

+Refresh your Windows 11 experience with new set of icons applied to many old and new Windows components, including blue folders.

 ## Experience WinMac Today!